Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Unconditional constructions of one-ended spacetimes

 \item As a first step in Section~\ref{uncharged.section}, we construct uncharged black hole solutions of \eqref{1.1}--\eqref{5.1} with $q_0 \neq 0$, but $F\equiv 0$ and a real-valued scalar field $\phi$ (Theorem~\ref{uncharged.thm}).
 Near the center, the singularity is spacelike and modeled after a FLRW metric (Corollary~\ref{uncharged.cor}), while near $i^+$ (including part of the trapped region) and $\mathcal{I}^+$, the metric is exactly that of Schwarzschild spacetime.
 The initial data are regular, localized, posed on $\RR^3$, free of trapped surfaces and asymptotically flat, non-intersecting with the black hole region.
 The construction relies on a new spacelike-characteristic gluing strategy in the uncharged case (Theorem~\ref{uncharged.gluing.thm}).
 This step also allows to complete the proof of Theorem~\ref{OS.thm.intro} in the uncharged case $(q=0)$.

 \item In Section~\ref{charging.section}, we want to ``charge'' the previously constructed spacetime (Theorem~\ref{charging.thm}) and replace the Schwarzschild event horizon by that of a Reissner--Nordstr\"{o}m black hole.
-To do this, we glue the Reissner--Nordstr\"{o}m trapped sphere $(U,v) = (\delta,v_0)$ to a (mildly) trapped Schwarzschild sphere $(U,v) = (\delta,v_{Q=0})$, invoking a new characteristic gluing theorem inspired by the Kehle--Unger strategy \cite{KehleUnger} (Theorem~\ref{charged.gluing.thm}).
+To do this, we glue the trapped Schwarzschild sphere $(u,v) = (\uH+\delta,v_{Q=0})$ to a Reissner--Nordstr\"{o}m trapped sphere $(u,v) = (\uH+\delta,v_0)$, where $v_0 > v_{Q=0}$, invoking a new characteristic gluing result inspired by the Kehle--Unger strategy \cite{KehleUnger} (Theorem~\ref{charged.gluing.thm}).

 As in the previous step, the singularity is FLRW spacelike near the center (Corollary~\ref{charging.cor}), while near $i^+$ (including part of the trapped region and a Cauchy horizon $\CH$) and $\mathcal{I}^+$, the metric is exactly (sub-extremal) Reissner--Nordstr\"{o}m.
-This leads to completing the proof of Theorem~\ref{OS.thm.intro}.
+At the end of this step, the proof of Theorem~\ref{OS.thm.intro} is achieved.

 \item We then need to generalize the charged black hole construction to an arbitrary, dynamical event horizon that converges to Reissner--Nordstr\"{o}m but is not exactly Reissner--Nordstr\"{o}m in Section~\ref{right.section} (Theorem~\ref{EH.AF.thm} and Corollary~\ref{EH.AF.cor}).
-Contrary to the previous exact Reissner--Nordstr\"{o}m case, the construction of the asymptotically flat end is then non-trivial and involves quantitative estimates in the black hole exterior.
+Contrary to the exact Reissner--Nordstr\"{o}m case, the construction of the asymptotically flat end is then non-trivial and involves quantitative estimates in the black hole exterior.

 First, we choose our event horizon late-time behavior by picking $\phi_{|\mathcal{H}^+}$ to be a given (smooth) function $\Phi_H(v)$ (in Eddington--Finkelstein $v$ from the gauge choice \eqref{gauge.EH.v}) such that for some $s>\frac{3}{2}$ We then solve for \eqref{1.1}--\eqref{5.1} with initial data on the bicharacteristic hypersurface (in the gauge \eqref{gauge.EH.U}) where we want the ingoing data on $\Cin$ to be exactly Reissner--Nordstr\"{o}m.
-For compatibility at the intersection sphere $(U,v)=(0,v_0)$, we want to cut $\phi_{|\mathcal{H}^+}$ off: let $\chi_0$, a smooth, compactly supported function such that $\chi(x) =1$ for $0 \leq x\leq 1$, and $\chi(x)=0$ for $x\geq 2$: we impose the initial data
+For compatibility at the intersection sphere $(u,v)=(\uH,v_0)$, we want to cut $\phi_{|\mathcal{H}^+}$ off: let $\chi_0$, a smooth, compactly supported function such that $\chi(x) =1$ for $0 \leq x\leq 1$, and $\chi(x)=0$ for $x\geq 2$: we impose the initial data

-Assuming $\delta$ small enough, Theorem~\ref{CH.thm.SS} allows to solve \eqref{1.1}--\eqref{5.1} in the spacetime rectangle $(U,v)\in [0,\delta] \times [v_0,+\infty)$ and shows the presence of a non-empty Cauchy horizon $\CH$.
+Assuming $\delta$ small enough, Theorem~\ref{CH.thm.SS} allows to solve \eqref{1.1}--\eqref{5.1} in the spacetime rectangle $(u,v)\in [\uH,\uH+\delta] \times [v_0,+\infty)$ and shows the presence of a non-empty Cauchy horizon $\CH$.

 We can then glue the resulting spacetime region to that of Theorem~\ref{uncharged.thm} and obtain a spacetime ``to the left of its event horizon'' (Proposition~\ref{EH.AF.1st.prop}).